RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab07.md

 If we inspect the Tasks application source repository, we will see that the source code repository has a `configuration/cicd-settings.xml` file containing some profiles, and repository settings.
 We want to be able to allow the passing of that value path as a parameter.

-With these two parameters, this is what our updated task would look like:
+With these two parameters, this is what our updated task would look like.
+Update the `simple-maven` task with the content below:
 ```yaml
 apiVersion: tekton.dev/v1alpha1
 kind: Task